 Support provided through admission and immigration processes

-To help you in your application, we have put together some frequently asked questions on the application process including which program to apply to, English language tests, interviews, references, entry tests and receiving an offer.
+To help you in your application, we have put together some frequently asked questions on the application process including: which program to apply to, English language tests, qualifications, the interview process, references, entry tests and receiving an offer.

 When does the next round of applications open?

 Applications for our online Mastercard Foundation Scholars Program, for postgraduate degrees only, will open from 15th December 2022 and close on 27th January 2023.
 There is no competitive advantage from applying to the scholarship early.

 Which postgraduate degrees are covered on this scholarship?